generation-org/JAVA/JAVA-3 - Variables, Data Types and Operators/README.md

 ### Extra features
 If you're able to implement the steps above with time to spare, add the following features to your app.
 1. Instead of storing values in the static variables (variables manually assigned to values), have it so that a few variables are entered by a user through the console.

+## Activity 3: Variable Naming and Type Casting
+1. Open your IntelliJ Idea IDE and follow the instructions below
+2. Create a project on IntelliJ.
+This time feel free to give it an appropriate name. *hint* We're going to be finding the area and perimeter of a circle.
+3. Write a java application that prompts a user to enter the diameter of a circle and calculates the area and perimeter of the circle.
+4. Perform a widening casting operation (integer to double) when storing the result of the operations.
+5. Print out the results of the two operations in the console.

+### Extra features
+If you're able to implement the steps above with time to spare, check on your pair partner and ask if they need help.